The First Room

 Neither of those is true.

-An English peadetrician named, Donald Winnicott established the mechanism for families: the good-enough mother does not need to be perfect.
+Donald Winnicott, the English paediatrician, established the mechanism for families: the good-enough mother does not need to be perfect.
 She needs to be reliable in the return.
 Perfection is impossible and, when attempted, is its own pathology.
 Reliable return is the entire job.
-John Gottman, another psychologist established the same principle for marriages: the stable ones are not the ones that never rupture.
+John Gottman, another psychologist, established the same principle for marriages: the stable ones are not the ones that never rupture.
 They are the ones whose conflicts contain repair attempts, the small bid, mid-argument, that acknowledges the other person is still there.
 Repair is not the exception.
 For a room that works, it is the discipline.

 Eleven Seconds does not solve shame.
 It does not argue with the wound.
 It gives shame a different ending.
 It receives the person before the wound has to perform.

-The Read can change when the reader slows down enough to see what is actually in the room rather than what the programme says should be there.
-The Welcome can change when the person offering it has stopped performing warmth and started transmitting it, which are different things entirely.
-The Repair can come faster when the culture of a room treats rupture as inevitable and repair as the discipline.
-The Chain can be interrupted when at least one person in the room has faced their own first room honestly enough that they are no longer transmitting it downstream without knowing it.
+The Read changes when someone slows down enough to see what is actually present, rather than what a programme says should be there.
+Welcome changes when warmth stops being performed and starts being transmitted, which are different things entirely.
+Repair comes faster when rupture is treated as inevitable and return as a discipline.
+The Chain can be interrupted when one person has faced their own first room honestly enough to stop handing it downstream without knowing.

 Harmony

 The West Australian Symphony Orchestra performs a hundred and seventy concerts a year in Perth.
-Perth: the most isolated major city of its size on earth, twenty-seven hundred kilometres from the nearest Australian city, closer to Singapore than it is to Sydney.
-On a good night, the room does something that most meeting rooms never achieve...
+Perth: the most isolated major city of its size on earth, twenty-seven hundred kilometres from the nearest Australian city, closer to Singapore than Sydney.
+In performance, a room can do something most spaces never achieve.

 It lifts.

-The performance becomes more than the sum of its individual parts.
-The audience, who arrived as a collection of separate people with their own concerns and messiness and separate schedules, becomes, for the duration, a single body responding to a single thing.
+For a while, music becomes more than the sum of its parts.
+People who arrived carrying their own concerns, messiness and separate schedules become, for the duration of an evening, one body responding to one thing.

 Harmony is not sameness.
-Harmony is not everyone singing at the same volume, in the same register, with the same emotional signature.
+It is not everyone singing at the same volume, in the same register, with the same emotional signature.
 Harmony is many different voices finding relational order.
-The oboe is not trying to become the cello.
-The percussionist is not being shamed for not sounding like the violin.
-The first chair has a different relationship to the music than the third chair, and the difference is not a problem to be managed but a resource to be conducted.
+An oboe is not trying to become a cello.
+A percussionist is not being shamed for failing to sound like a violin.
+First chair has a different relationship to the music than third chair, and difference is not a problem to be managed.
+It is a resource to be conducted.

-The conductor's job is not to flatten the room into uniformity.
-It is to create the conditions in which distinct voices can enter, listen, adjust, repair, and return.
+A conductor's job is not to flatten a room into uniformity.
+It is to create conditions where distinct voices can enter, listen, adjust, repair and return.
 The conductor is not the most important musician in the room.
-The conductor is the only person in the room who makes no sound at all.
+The conductor is the only person there who makes no sound at all.
 Not one note.
 The person responsible for the entire environment contributes nothing to the product.
-Every leader thinks they are the lead violin.
+Every leader thinks they are lead violin.
 They are not.
-They are the one standing with their back to the audience, producing nothing, so that everyone else can produce everything.
+They are standing with their back to the audience, producing nothing, so everyone else can produce everything.

 This is what Eleven Seconds looks like at the scale of a team.

 A great team is not a group of talented individuals managed toward a common outcome.
 It is a room where difference can come into harmony without being erased.
-Where the person who reads the room differently is not a disruption but a resource.
-Where the person who contributes in a register unlike the dominant voice of the culture is not required to perform the dominant voice in order to remain.
-Where rupture is not the end of the performance but the moment the room repairs and returns to time.
+Where the person who reads things differently is not a disruption but a resource.
+Where someone contributing in a register unlike the dominant culture is not required to mimic that culture in order to remain.
+Where rupture is not the end of the performance, but the moment a room repairs and returns to time.

-Most teams never achieve this because the people leading them have never experienced it in their own first rooms.
-They were required, early, to sound like the other instruments.
-They learned that the room required a particular note from them and they learned to play it, and they are now conducting their own rooms with the same requirement.
+Most teams never achieve this because many leaders have never experienced it in their own first rooms.
+Early on, they were required to sound like other instruments.
+They learned that belonging required a particular note, and now conduct their own rooms with the same demand.
 The diversity initiative fails.
-The psychological safety survey comes back flat.
-The talent leaves.
-The consultant arrives with a framework for inclusive leadership that does not address the first eleven seconds of the first meeting the new person attends, where every body in the room is running the read and the new person's body is asking the only two questions that matter and the room, without knowing it, is failing to answer them.
+Psychological safety comes back flat.
+Talent leaves.
+A consultant arrives with a framework for inclusive leadership that never reaches the first eleven seconds of the first meeting, where every body is running the read, and the newcomer's nervous system is asking the only two questions that matter.

-The orchestra works because the conductor has given the room permission to be different.
-The team fails because the leader, never having been received in their own difference, cannot give what they never received.
+The orchestra works because the conductor has given difference permission to belong.
+The team fails because the leader, never received in their own difference, cannot give what they never received.

 Purpose